Oral Preschool Program

 Information for Parents and School Divisions

 Children applying for entrance to this program need to come through their local school divisions and Norfolk Public Schools.
 Parents who are interested may come to observe, meet the staff and discuss the program in general, but are referred to their local school division to discuss placement for their child.
 School divisions seeking placement for children will contact Ms. Jill Robinson, Special Education Senior Coordinator for Norfolk Public Schools (contact information below).
-Children who apply must be between 2 ½ -5 years old, have an active IEP (individual education plan) or be in the process of having an IEP developed.
-For further information, please see the links below:
+Children who apply must be between 3-5 years old and have an active IEP (individual education plan) or be in the process of having an IEP developed.
+For further information, please see the contact information and links below:

-- Ms. Jill Robinson, Special Education Senior Coordinator for Norfolk Public Schools
+- Ms. Jill Robinson, Senior Coordinator, Learning-Support-Special Education Services, Norfolk Public Schools

 - 757-670- 3945 ext.
 21261